Nullmodem.Com

 USB network.
 Picture courtesy Apple

-High speed connections (12 Mbps) use shielded cabling to reduce interference at higher connection rates, while low speed connections (1.5 Mbps) may not.
+In USB 1.1, high speed connections (12 Mbps) use shielded cabling to reduce interference at higher connection rates, while low speed connections (1.5 Mbps) may not.

 Each connector has four pins, two for power and two for data.

-Here are a few USB links:
+Here are a few links to more info about USB:

 www.usb.org - The official USB technology forum home page.